IBM/cloudera-for-cpd/README.md

 ![ibm-cloud-vms](images/ibm-cloud-vms.png)

-* `cid-bastion` is our bastion node
+* `cid-bastion` is our bastion
-* `cid-adc` is our Active Directory Server node
+* `cid-adc` is our Active Directory server
 * `cid-vm-01` to `cid-vm-03` are our master nodes
 * `cid-vm-04` to `cid-vm-06` are our worker nodes
 * `cid-vm-07` and `cid-vm-08` are our edge nodes

-Each was provisioned with 32 vCPU and 128GB of RAM running CentOS.

-##### Active Directory Server

-We set up an Active Directory Server [`cid-adc`] on Windows 2019 Server to manage access to our Cloudera base installation.
-This includes Active Directory Domain Services and a DNS server -- we created a private DNS domain named `cdplab.local`.
-We added DNS entries for each VM in our CDP cluster.
-This is also where we define our Active Directory and domain users.

-As part of the CDP install, each Active Directory user will be provided an HDFS home directory.
+#### Windows 2019 Server

+We set up Windows 2019 Server [`cid-adc`].
+We took advantage of it's Active Directory service for user management, and it's Domain Services to manage DNS.
+We created a private domain `cdplab.local` so as much of our traffic would stay on private networks.

 #### Cloudera Manager

 We manage our CDP using Cloudera Manager running on `cid-vm-01`.
 Here you see our `cpdlab` cluster and list of hosts:

 ![cloudera-manager](images/cloudera-manager.png)